vintage-software/javascript/typescript.md

 ```

 ## Functions
-Function parameter types are optional.
-Use at your discretion.
+Set parameter types on functions and methods
 ```typescript
 updateItem(id : number, item : any) {
     // ...